Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 • Decide: read an inbound lead and decide whether they’re high-priority enough to page the on-call rep.

-Auto-file client attachments
+Auto-file vendor attachments

 Gmail trigger filtered on sender domain → Drive upload to a specific folder → Gmail label apply.